 When you die, you'll probably leave everything to your spouse and there will be no estate duty and no capital gains tax.
 The problem arises when your spouse dies.
 We'll call her "she" because men generally don't live as long as women, but it works either way.
-On her death, she will be deemed to have sold all of her assets to her estate at the moment of death and if that means she made a capital gain on some of them, then CGT will be levied at up to 13 1/3%.
+On her death, she will be deemed to have sold all of her assets to her estate at the moment of death at market value and if that means she made a capital gain on some of them, then CGT will be levied at up to 13 1/3%.
 In addition a 20% Estate Duty will be levied on her net assets at the time of death.
 There are some allowances, but let's assume that they get used up on non-investment assets like your home and your holiday home.

 In simple terms, if you bought a house for rental that cost you R500 000 and it is worth R2 500 000 when she dies, then her estate will pay about R750 000 in taxes on that one asset!
 And, of course, she didn't actually sell the house, so there's no cash to pay the taxes.